Jama-analyst/Business-Insight-360/README.md

    - a Mock-up Dashboard (how the dashboard should look like for Finance View, Executive View, etc) to use it for reference.

 [Benchmark Data](https://github.com/Jama-analyst/Business-Insight-360/blob/main/benchmark-numbers.docx)
-## Home view
+## Home View
-In Home view, all the views button will be available.
+In Home View, all the views button will be available.
 User will land on specific view page by clicking the button [Home View](https://github.com/Jama-analyst/Business-Insight-360/blob/main/Home%20Page.png)

 ## Info Page